How do I get admitted to a program at CEDC?

 Will I have a roommate in the residential program?

-The residential floors resemble a college dormitory with shared bedrooms (2 or 3 beds) so you will most likely have a roommate.
-We generally assign you a bed with roommates we believe you will be most comfortable with.
+The residential program resembles a college dormitory with shared bedrooms (2 or 3 beds).
+We make an effort to place patients with roommates that they will be comfortable with.

 Are the bathrooms locked?

 The bathrooms are only locked on the residential treatment floors.

 CEDC has regular visiting hours every evening and additional time during the afternoon on Saturdays, Sundays and holidays for clients in the residential program.

 Family meetings are typically scheduled at the convenience of the family and the availability of the Case Manager.
 For family members who are out of state or unable to make in-person meetings, the Case Manager will conduct the meeting over a conference call.

 *** If you are under the age of 18, your parents or guardian may specify who they do or do not want visiting while you are in the program. ***